-The following potential Army actions and responsibilities are not part of Alternative 2 but would be triggered by lease expiration for the Proposed NAR Tract (approximately 1,220 acres).
-As such, these actions and responsibilities are considered connected actions because implementation of Alternative 2 would result in lease expiration for the Proposed NAR Tract:
+The following potential Army actions and responsibilities are not part of Alternative 2 but would be triggered by lease expiration for the Proposed NAR Tract (approximately 1,220 acres):

-- Following lease expiration and in accordance with the lease or otherwise negotiated with the State, the Army may conduct various lease compliance actions identified in Section 2.1 within the Proposed NAR Tract, as appropriate. - Although no hazardous substances or hazardous wastesMEC have been found on the Proposed NAR Tract and because Poamoho has primarily been used for aviation training and it is unlikely that any hazardous substances or MEChazardous wastes are present, if any are found during the compliance review after the lease expires and the land is removed from the Army's inventory of operational ranges, the Army would conduct the site restoration in accordance with the MMRP, CERCLA, and the terms of the lease, the Army would follow applicable regulations to determine how and when the cleanup and restoration activities would occur under the CERCLA process, as discussed in Section 2.1.
+- Following lease expiration and in accordance with the lease or otherwise negotiated with the State, the Army may conduct various lease compliance actions identified in Section 2.1 within the Proposed NAR Tract, as appropriate. - Although no hazardous substances or MEC have been found on the Proposed NAR Tract and because Poamoho has primarily been used for aviation training and it is unlikely that any hazardous substances or MEC are present, if any are found during the compliance review after the lease expires and the land is removed from the Army's inventory of operational ranges, the Army would conduct the site restoration in accordance with the MMRP, CERCLA, and the terms of the lease, as discussed in Section 2.1.